jacobmichels/boosted/README.md

 # boosted

-Simple program that will (eventually) send a notification to your phone through the app Pushed to let you know your league game is ready.
+Simple program that will send a notification to your phone through the app Pushed to let you know your league game is ready.